jrpotter/notebook/notes/computability/index.md

 %%ANKI
 Basic
 What is a language?
-Back: A nonempty set of strings.
+Back: A set of strings.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
 <!--ID: 1734903366705-->
 END%%